malharrrr/De-Samaadhan/README.md

 1) **Polygon Testnet Downtime**: The Polygon testnet server experienced downtime, resulting in difficulties in testing and integrating our solution with the Polygon network.

-2) **Deprecated Aadhaar Anon Package**: The Aadhaar Anon package we initially intended to use was deprecated.
-Despite this setback, we persisted by adapting our integration to work with older supported libraries.
+2) **Deprecated Aadhaar Anon Package**: The Aadhaar Anon package we initially intended to use was deprecated, tried to use it with older supported libraries but still faced errors.

 3) **Complexity of Smart Contract Mappings**: Understanding and implementing smart contract mappings for sending and fetching data from IPFS proved to be challenging.
 We had to invest significant time and effort to ensure seamless data exchange between the blockchain and IPFS.